mawyss/scion/doc/EPIC.md

 Here, AS 6 is the AS protected by the hidden path (blue lines).
 The hidden path ends at the local interface (black dot) of AS 6, so AS 6 did not forward the beacon that defines the hidden path further down to AS 7.
 This is however still allowed for SCION path type traffic (green lines): there are SCION paths that enter AS 6 from AS 4.
 One of the two paths ends in the local interface of AS 6, while the other one is extended further to AS 7.

 In this example, the border routers of AS 6 and AS 5 (the last and penultimate ASes on the hidden path) further implement path type filtering (red dots).
-Metaphorically speaking , they do not allow green lines to overlap with blue lines.
 For example, AS 5 will block (red "X" in the figure) SCION path type traffic from AS 3 that is destined towards AS 6, as it would affect the hidden path.
 Instead of blocking non-EPIC-HP path type traffic, ASes could also prioritize EPIC-HP traffic, which would still satisfy the assumptions above.

 Of course the ASes can always decide to be more restrictive, for example AS 6 could additionally disallow SCION path type traffic from AS 4, so that its local interface is reachable through the hidden path only.